 In this course, you will be learning from each other as you read each other's reflections and personal experiences with the course, thus providing you with multiple perspectives into the course material.
-In order to stimulate integration of course concepts as well as prompt class discussion, each student will write a 1 1⁄2 to 2 page or more paper and post it to the discussion board.
-Directions for the papers can be found in the discussion board in the Weekly section and will be discussed in class.
+In order to stimulate integration of course concepts as well as prompt class discussion, each student will post their papers online for peer review.
+Directions for the papers can be found on Moodle in the Weekly section and will be discussed in class.
 Please see the discussion board for specific directions.